maison-inc/markdoc-test/pages/index.md

 # Markdoc

-This website is a lightweight boilerplate to spin up a documentation website with Markdoc.
+This website is a lightweight boilerplate to spin up a documentation website with Markdoc...

 ## Quick start